Italo-99/manipulators/README.md

 This document explains how to use this pkg for simulations and for the real hardware.

+More in depth documentation can be found in the doxigen documentation in [docs/](docs/).

 # Installation

 ### 1. Pre-requisites